m5r/green-got-exercise/README.md

 npm run dev
 ```

-Your app will be reachable at `http://localhost:9029`
+Your app will be reachable at `http://localhost:3000`

 ## Tests

-This codebase comes with a set of unit tests and integration tests covering about 70% of statements coverage.

 ### Run tests